t4sk/t4sk.github.io/video-scripts/wei.md

 So we will let Solidity check it for us.

-Over here back in our code, we have a function named `testOneEther`.
+Back in our code, we have a function named `testOneEther`.

 Inside this function we check that `1 ether` is equal to `10 ^ 18 wei`.
 We have already seen that a `wei` is equal to 1.